 Last year, the Kappa Delta Foundation awarded $176,000 in undergraduate, graduate and leadership scholarships to Kappa Delta members across the nation, made possible by generous gifts and bequests from our donors.

-Undergraduate applications are due Dec.
-1, 2015 and graduate applications are due Feb.
-1, 2016.
+Undergraduate applications were due Dec.
+1, 2015 and will be announced at NCTA in Feb.
+2016.
+Graduate applications are due Feb.
+1, 2016 and will be announced May 2016.
 Please note: all applications and recommendation forms must be completed online.
 Handwritten forms will not be accepted.

 FREQUENTLY ASKED QUESTIONS

 - What are the award amounts?
 Undergraduate scholarship awards range from $1,000 to $4,000, and graduate scholarship awards range from $1,000 to $5,000.

 - How do I know for which scholarship I should apply for?
 Applicants will be considered for all undergraduate or graduate scholarships for which they qualify.
 The committee reviewing the applications will determine which scholarship best fits the applicant based on their major and information provided.
 However, only one scholarship will be awarded per applicant in an academic year.
 Please review the list of available scholarships to see the criteria of each individual scholarship.